Level of Study

 Objectives and Content

 The purpose of this course is to give students at the bachelor's program in cognitive science a broad understanding of the field of cognitive science from an interdisciplinary perspective.
-The course discusses models of cognition that are based on empirical studies of human and artificial intelligence.
-We will look at models of knowledge representation, reasoning, learning, comprehension and use of natural language, perception, and consciousness as they relate to thinking.
-Furthermore, we look at how cognitive science has its roots in various subjects such as computer science, information science, linguistics, psychology and philosophy, and explore the relationship between formal- and psychological models of explanation.
-We will explore their common assumptions and how the connections between the subjects are established by cognitive science as an interdisciplinary research area.
+The course discusses models of cognition that are based on empirical studies of human behaviour and computer models of artificial intelligence.
+We will look at different theories of knowledge representation, reasoning, learning and comprehension, and explore how natural language, perception, and consciousness relate to thinking.
+Furthermore, we look at how cognitive science has its roots in various subjects such as computer science, mathematics, information science, linguistics, psychology and philosophy, and explore the relationship between formal- and psychological models of explanation.

 A student who has completed the course should have the following learning outcomes defined in terms of knowledge, skills and general competence: